pinax/django-waitinglist/README.rst

-Provides a waiting list for running a private beta with cohorts support.
+django-waitinglist is a Django waiting list app for running a private beta with cohorts support.

+Pinax is an open-source platform built on the Django Web Framework.
+It is an ecosystem of reusable Django apps, themes, and starter project templates.
+This collection can be found at http://pinaxproject.com.

+This app was developed as part of the Pinax ecosystem but is just a Django app and can be used independently of other Pinax apps.

+In order to foster a kind, inclusive, and harassment-free community, the Pinax Project has a code of conduct, which can be found here  http://pinaxproject.com/pinax/code_of_conduct/.

+The Pinax documentation is available at http://pinaxproject.com/pinax/.

+For updates and news regarding the Pinax Project, please follow us on Twitter at @pinaxproject and check out our blog http://blog.pinaxproject.com.

 Requirements
 ============